-The design team is coordinated by the experienced hand of Kristian Hajnšek, CTO of Seascape, who works closely with the team at BENETEAU to bring race-grade construction technologies into the segment of production racer-cruisers.
-On top of this hugely experienced team, we added an elite international group of designers; all of them are passionate sailors in their own right.
+The design team was coordinated by the experienced hand of Kristian Hajnšek, CTO of Seascape, who works closely with the team at BENETEAU to bring race-grade construction technologies into the segment of production racer-cruisers.
+On top of this exceptionally experienced team, we added an elite international group of designers; all of them are passionate sailors in their own right.

-Due to the easily achievable performance potential of the new BENETEAU First 36, we expect her to be a serious contender for club handicap racing.
-Therefore, during the design process, the team studied numerous possibilities in seeking a balance between an easily planing hull and upwind performance.
+Due to the easily achievable performance potential of the new BENETEAU First 36, we expect her to be a serious weapon for club handicap racing.
+As such, her design team strove to strike the balance between an easily planing hull and upwind performance.

-The First 36 is optimized for short-handed sailing, making her perfect for the ever-more-popular short-handed adventure distance races.
-Her very high sail area/displacement ratio and balanced nautical design make her a top performer as a club racer, a safe and fun family cruiser, or simply a thrilling daysailer.
+The First 36 is optimized for short-handed sailing, making her perfect for ever-popular short-handed adventure distance races.
+Her high sail area, great displacement ratio, and balanced nautical design make her a top performer as a club racer, a safe and fun family cruiser, or a simply thrilling daysailer.

-The positioning of the six winches, steering wheels, and other deck gear was thoroughly tested on several mock-ups and a full-scale testbed sailboat to enable the sailing experience promised on the previous page.
-Details like an offshore hatch on the foredeck or removable cockpit benches show the priority of sailing functionality over style used throughout the design process.
+The positioning of the six winches, steering wheels, and other deck gear was thoroughly tested on several mock-ups and a full-scale testbed sailboat to ensure the remarkable sailing experience promised.
+Details like an offshore hatch on the foredeck or removable cockpit benches show the priority paid to sail functionality over the style used throughout the design process.

 In the racing layout, the wide and modern cockpit allows for different helm and trim positions, either for short-handed or fully-crewed sailing.
 In this setup, the table and bench extensions are removed, opening the working area in the cockpit.

-A higher-than-average steering wheel position leaves enough room for the helmsman to move forward towards the mainsail winch when sailing shorthanded.
-The cockpit winches' positioning allows one or two crew members to sail with legs in and work the mainsail or primary winches in full crew mode.
+A higher-than-average steering wheel position leaves enough room for the helmsman to move forward toward the mainsail winch when sailing shorthanded.
+In full crew mode, the cockpit winches' positioning allows one or two crew members to sail with legs in and work the mainsail or primary winches.
 It also allows cross-sheeting of all sheets to the windward side.
-Harken, Ronstan, Spinlock, and Antal deck gear were combined for performance.
+Harken, Ronstan, Spinlock, and Antal deck gear were combined for optimal performance.

-When you remove your racing gear and take your family cruising or daysailing, the cockpit benches with cushions increase the seating area and additional storage space and line organization.
+When you remove your racing gear and take your family cruising or daysailing, cockpit benches with cushions increase the seating area, adding storage space and line organization.
 The cockpit table is big enough to accommodate a crew of six.
-Additionally, the design team developed an ultralight bathing platform to give sailors easy access to the water without affecting the boat's performance.
+Additionally, the design team developed an ultralight swim platform to give sailors easy access to the water without affecting the boat's performance.

 LARGEST LIVING SPACE IN ITS CLASS

 Simple, comfortable, and versatile, the First 36 interior was developed around three-cabin cruising functionality.
-Its most notable feature is the large central fridge (with a removable cutting board), making this sailboat's galley the largest of her class.
-A corridor created together with the foldable and removable table helps sailors move around the saloon safely and offers stacking possibilities.
+Its most notable feature is the large central fridge with a removable cutting board, making this sailboat's galley the largest of her class.
+A corridor created by the foldable and removable table helps sailors move around the saloon safely.